 Here is a discourse for you on understanding relationships.
 The following is an excerpt from the opening lines of the discourse:

 For most people, their life revolves around relationships but an overwhelming majority are not happy with the state of their relationships.
 This discourse covers the spiritual side as well as the practical side.
 What is a relationship?
 Is it a transaction of convenience?
 Of needs?
 Of desires?
 Or is it a bond?
 A bond of love.
 Does a relationship come about because there is a bond or because there is a need?

-In other words, is it because of the bond that people share common needs and therefore a relationship, or is it because of the needs that they get into a relationship and form a bond?
-The notion in the west is somewhat different to what is in the east.
+In other words, is it because of the bond that people share common needs and therefore a relationship, or is it because of needs that they get into a relationship and form a bond?
+The notion in the west is somewhat different to what it is in the east.
 You may want to read about the secret of a good relationship.